 To maintain the usability and appearance of your work, please review Best Practices for Producing High Quality PDF Files and Preparing Your Manuscript Guide.
 Electronic submission ensures the highest quality copy of your manuscript, with color images preserved.
 The most important consideration when submitting electronically is to be sure that fonts are embedded in the PDF submitted.

 Subject Librarians from the Mardigian Library will do a final check for format and notify the student, graduate program director, and committee chair via university email account once approved.
 This final PDF digital copy will be the copy of record and will be submitted to Deep Blue, a digital repository that is part of the University of Michigan Library.
-You will be asked to provide up to six bibliographic keywords that describe the content of your dissertation, including subject, concepts, theory, and methods.
+You will be asked to provide bibliographic keywords that describe the content of your dissertation, including subject, concepts, theory, and methods.
 These will help others to find and retrieve your dissertation.

 Deep Blue allows for a maximum of three files no larger than 50 MB each to be uploaded.
 Students might opt to include supplementary digital materials with their dissertation such as an audio file or spreadsheet or even a software program written as part of the dissertation.
 Depositing not just the finished work but related materials (data, images, audio and video files, etc.) can create a "director's cut" that gives context to your work and promotes further scholarship.